heinsaar/kaizen/README.md

    cmake ..
    ```

-   If you need to specify a particular version of g++ or any other build options, you can do so with additional arguments.
+   *Advanced*: If you need to specify a particular version of g++ or any other build options, you can do so with additional arguments.
 For example, to set the C++ compiler to g++, you could use:

    ```bash
    cmake -DCMAKE_CXX_COMPILER=g++ ..